Code-Institute-Submissions/crockpot/README.md

 #### Defensive design features
 - Attributes "min-length", "max-length", "pattern" and "required" controls what data the user can/cannot enter in to the database.
+- The "type" attribute for the image url entries is set to "url" to check that the user is inputting a valid link.
 - Blank form entries (apart from a few specific fields) are blocked.
 - When the input is invalid, user receives feedback through multiple methods - "oninvalid" is used to customise the error message or a relevant flashed message is shown.